-Observing that for any specified time t and any two processes $\underline{z}1(t)$ and $\underline{z}2(t)$ , an inequality relationship between entropy productions, such as $\Phi'[\underline{z}1(t)] < \Phi'[\underline{z}2(t)]$ holds also true for EPLTs, e.g. $\varphi[\underline{z}1(t)] < \varphi[\underline{z}2(t)]$ , the extremization of entropy production can be replaced by the extremization of EPLT.
+Observing that, for any specified time t and any two processes $\underline{z}1(t)$ and $\underline{z}2(t)$ , an inequality relationship between entropy productions, such as $\Phi'[z_1(t)] < \Phi'[z_2(t)]$ also holds true for EPLTs, e.g. $\varphi[z_1(t)] < \varphi[z_2(t)]$ , the extremization of entropy production can be replaced by the extremization of EPLT.
 Koutsoyiannis (2011a) demonstrated that the HK process is derived by extremization of EPLT performed at asymptotic times (zero or infinity) and has a constant EPLT, independent of time.
 The constraints used in the extremization are elementary, namely the preservation of the mean, variance and lag-1 autocovariance at the observation time step, and an inequality relationship between conditional and unconditional entropy production, which is necessary to enable physical consistency.
-An impressive sideproduct of this study is that it gave the Hurst coefficient a clear physical meaning: It is the entropy production in logarithmic time, for time tending to infinity.
+An impressive side-product of this study is that it gave the Hurst coefficient a clear physical meaning: it is the entropy production in logarithmic time, for time tending to infinity.
 A graphical illustration is provided in Fig. 20 for a positively autocorrelated process.
 It is seen that a Markov process maximizes EPLT as time tends to zero, but it gives the lowest possible EPLT value, 0.5, for large times.
-In the antipode lies the HK process, which minimizes EPLT as time tends to zero and maximizes it for time tending to infinity, despite keeping a constant value throughout (EPLT = H = 0.92 in the example plotted in the figure).
-In other words, the enhanced change and enhanced uncertainty or entropy on the long run results that the process should have HK behaviour.
+On the opposite side lies the HK process, which minimizes EPLT as time tends to zero and maximizes it for time tending to infinity, despite keeping a constant value throughout (EPLT = H = 0.92 in the example plotted in the figure).
+In other words, the enhanced change and enhanced CONCLUDING REMARKS